Criteria

 - Review the research solicitation or funding opportunity announcement to see if they require or suggest certain repositories.

-- also check the list of NIH-supported repositories for appropriate repositories.
+- For NIH, check the list of NIH-supported repositories for appropriate repositories.

 - If a repository specific to your data is NOT specified: